 I guess this idea, defenders receiving more praise has come to fruition to an extent, what with Fabio Cannavaro winning the European Footballer of the Year award.
 However, the praise will fade as the goal scorers again stand up and bow while the defenders stand back in the shadows.
 Maybe that's the way defenders like it though.
 They just go out and do their work and help their teams win games.

 Here's a list of some of the top defenders in world soccer today.
-What you'll notice about this list is these are all players who can tackle and defend but also have touch and skills on the ball:
+What you'll notice about this list is these are all players who can tackle and defend but also have touch and skills on the soccer ball:

 Maicon - Inter Milan